 Rates are a critical source of income and allows us to provide a range of services to help our community to enjoy a healthy, active and safe lifestyle.
 The below shows how much each service receives for every $100 we spend.

-On your rates notices, you will also see charges for the collection of your waste and a Fire Service Levy, which helps fund Victoria's fire and emergency services.
+On your rates notices, you will also see charges for the collection of your waste and a Emergency Services Volunteer Fund, which helps fund Victoria's fire and emergency services.

 How your rates are calculated